AbijithAugustine/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow Physics and Machine Learning are FUN
+This repository is for practising the GitHub Flow Physics and Machine Learning are fun